saadijaz1/Clustering-Credit-Card-Users/README.md

 # Credit Card Users Clustering - Overview
-This peoject was done on the dataset obtained from Kaggle Created a model that uses k-means clustering to group the data into clusters
+This peoject was done on the dataset obtained from Kaggle
+<br>Created a model that uses k-means clustering to group the data into clusters
 ## Code and Resources Used
 Python Version: 3.7
 Packages: pandas, numpy, sklearn, matplotlib, seaborn